ietf-wg-acme/acme/draft-ietf-acme-acme.md

 key, there MUST be a "jwk" field.
 This field MUST contain the public key corresponding to the private key used to sign the JWS.

-For all other requests, the request is signed using an existing account and there MUST be a "kid" field.
+For all other requests, the request is signed using an existing account, and there MUST be a "kid" field.
 This field MUST contain the account URL received by POSTing to the newAccount resource.